Hiring an Executive Coach? Here Are 9 Questions to Ask

 4. Can you share an example where something just didn’t work out or an engagement didn’t have the success you wanted it to?

 This question gets at trust and vulnerability.
-Most coaches have at least one or two clients who didn’t work out.
+Most executive coaches have at least one or two clients who didn’t work out.
 Either they didn’t work on things that matter, didn’t care, or failed to make progress.
 It’s a good idea to understand how the coach handles these circumstances.
-Also, pay attention to how the coach refers to the client.
-A coach should be able to speak objectively even about the worst client.
+Also, pay attention to how the executive coach refers to the client.
+A great coach should be able to speak objectively even about the worst client.
 Badmouthing anyone is definitely a red flag.
 Facts are not.

 5. What are some other client challenges you’ve addressed?